sidHathi/cs58-yalnix/README.md

 #### IPC Wrapper: [Source Code](./src/datastructures/ipc_wrapper.c) and [Header File](./src/datastructures/ipc_wrapper.h)

 The IPC wrapper structure, short for inter-process communication wrapper, is designed to be allocated as a global by the kernel itself.
 It contains a set of locks, a set of cvars, and a set of pipes, as well as utility functions for creating and removing locks, cvars, and pipes.
-The data structure contains an integer that corresponds to the ID of the next structure allocated.
-This ensure that no two inter-process communication structure (locks, cvars, pipes) share an ID.
+To ensure no two inter-process communication structures (locks, cvars, pipes) share an ID, the data structure maintains an integer that corresponds to the next ID to assign.
+Whenever an IPC structure is added to one of the sets, this integer is incremented.

 #### Process Control Block (PCB): [Source Code](./src/datastructures/pcb.c) and [Header File](./src/datastructures/pcb.h)